dayt0n/dayt0n.github.io/about.md

 ---
 layout: post
 permalink: /about/index.html
-title: About the Theme
+title: About Me
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
-It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+description: I am a 14 year old who has been working with iOS for going on 2 years now.
+I spend a lot of my time writing programs that pop into my mind and exploiting iOS.
+I do most of my work on OS X.
-tags: [about, Jekyll, theme, responsive]
+tags: [about, me, dayt0n]
 image:
-  feature: soft-trees.jpg
+  feature: techpaper1.png
 ---

 This is built on Semantic.gs grid framework which I edited a bit to make it fluid.
 I hope you enjoy using, forking, whatevering this theme as much as I did making it.